According to Gallup, just 12% of employees believe that their organization does a great job of onboarding its new hires.

 The criteria you factor in for every potential automation includes projected time savings, the types of errors that are likely to be prevented, the number of employees who are likely to profit, the extent to which new hires benefit, etc.

 3. Work with BT to build the automation.

 You’ll not only want to tell your colleagues in BT which processes you want to automate, but also walk them through how you’d like to see the process operate once automated.
 This includes walking them through the business event that triggers the workflow, and, once triggered, how the data should move between the systems.

 Your colleagues in BT might have better ideas on how to implement a certain onboarding automation, but coming to them with a clear approach is a great starting point.

-Ready to automate your onboarding processes?
-Learn how Workato, the leader in integration-led automation, can help by scheduling a demo with one of our automation experts!
+Learn how Workato, the leader in enterprise automation, can help by scheduling a demo with our team.